VamshiNarmety/Air-quality-classification-using-Machine-learning/README.md

 - **AQI Trends**:
   - The analysis also explored AQI trends in both **metropolitan** and **non-metropolitan** cities, revealing insights about urban and rural air quality.

-## Model Selection and Performance
+# Model Selection and Performance

 - **Model**: After evaluating various models, I selected the **Random Forest Classifier** for its ability to generalize well and reduce overfitting, compared to SVM and Decision Tree models.
 - **Performance**: The Random Forest Classifier achieved **100% accuracy** in predicting AQI categories, making it the final model for this project.

+# Rendering Issues

+Sometimes, Jupyter notebooks might not render properly on GitHub.
+If you face such issues, you can download the notebook or view it using [nbviewer](https://nbviewer.jupyter.org/).